collapsefield/collapse-aware-ai-public-proof-pack/CAAI_Phase2_Architecture.md

 Inappropriate Media Limited (t/a Collapse Aware AI) Authorship Anchor: Verrell Moss Ross (Protocol VMR-Core)

-This document is for public architecture review only.
+This document is for public architectural transparency only.
-It does not grant any rights to reproduce, modify, or commercialise CollapseAware AI.
+It grants no rights to reproduce, commercialise, or derive competing systems.

 Protected under Verrell–Solace Sovereignty Protocol.
+Unauthorised cloning, obfuscation, or rebranding may be treated as infringement of Protocol VMR-Core.

 Intellectual and emergent rights reserved.

-Unauthorised cloning, obfuscation, or rebranding may be treated as an infringement under Protocol VMR-Core.